Liqwid-Labs/agora/docs/tech-design/staking-pool.md

 A stake may be used to vote on an unlimited number of proposals.
 Consider a user staking 50GT.
 They may pledge that 50GT against a proposal `p` _and_ another proposal `p'`.

 Altering the amount positioned in a stake is not possible, for as long as that stake is locked against any proposals.
-This is to prevent two potential malpractices:
+This is to prevent vote manipulation.
+Consider:

-1. A user stakes `n` GT and votes on a proposal.
-They then withdraw their stake and sell it on a DEX.
-They no own zero GT but have `n` GT staked on a proposal.
-2. A user stakes `n` GT and votes on a proposal.
-They further deposit `k` into their stake.
-They revoke their vote and redeem `n + k` GT, leaving them with a `k` GT profit.
+-   Ford stakes 100GT and votes in-favour of a proposal `p`. `p` now has +100GT in-favour.
+-   Ford _increases_ his stake by 50GT to 150GT.
+-   Ford retracts his vote from `p`.
+As his stake is 150GT, `p` deducts 150GT and `p` now has -50GT in-favour.

+It should be clear how users could alter their stakes to reduce and manipulate the vote count.
 Preventing alteration of GT in stakes ensures that there is never a discrepancy between the amount of GT a user holds and the amount the system believes that they hold.

 If a user wished to stake _more_ GT, they could always create a new stake that they would be free to lock on proposals.
 For this reason, it may be useful to include a method of 'merging' stakes, when they are not being locked against any proposals, to allow users to 'streamline' their GT portfolio.